betseyw15/events.en/help/adobe-content-management-forum/2022/supply-chain.md

 thumbnail: 345382.png
 ---

-# Building a Content Supply Chain that Scales
+# Build a content supply chain that scales

 Join Marc Angelinovich and learn how to build a content supply chain that scales for personalization.